Gordon White, Baron White of Hull: Early career

-In 1958, in one of their first business ventures together, he and James Hanson hit on the idea of importing jokey American greetings cards, then largely unknown in Britain.
+In 1958, in one of their first business ventures together, he and James Hanson hit on the idea of importing jokey American greeting cards, then largely unknown in Britain.
 The business they created, trading as Hanson White, became one of Britain's largest suppliers of greeting cards, giftwrap and giftware and was sold to a management buy-out for £10.8m in 1997.

 The pair's entry into large-scale business, and the world of takeovers, came through White's connection to Jim Slater, the accountant turned highly successful stock market trader who introduced them to the potential in public company shares.
 White and Hanson concentrated on emulating Slater's takeover techniques, building up a public company through acquisitions and disposals.

 By 1964 he and Hanson had started to build up Hanson Trust out of the former Wiles Group.
 Hanson plc became one of the largest British-owned conglomerates, with annual profits of more than £1.5 billion and a strategy of growth through acquisition.
 From 1965 to 1973 White was deputy chairman of Hanson Trust Ltd.